October 29, 2022

 I remembered how escalation of the deadly Vietnam War had drawn hundreds of thousands of protesters from professors to students and clergy to atheists onto college campuses and the streets of metropolises, such as Washington, D.C.
 Police clashed with protesters projected to play into the hands of communists with expansionistic intentions.

 I watched my dad watch the news and wondered whether it would revive painful memories from his days as a marine on the front lines of World War II.
-My dad had rarely mentioned the war in which he and his older two brothers and two sisters served, the former as a marine and a coastguardsman, and the latter a nurse and a singer and entertainer in the USO.
+My dad rarely mentioned the war in which he and his older two brothers and two sisters served, the former as a marine and a coastguardsman, and the latter a nurse and a singer and entertainer in the USO.

 War Wreaks Devastation, Poverty, Hunger and Heartache

 Only once did my dad mention two war-related incidents.
-The first incident in Okinawa still left him shaking his head in bewilderment.
+The first incident in Okinawa still left him shaking his head in disbelief.
 It involved a surprise air attack in an open area where he had no choice but to dive behind a stockpile of bombs for cover.

 Memories of the second incident reduced the characteristic ebullience in my dad’s voice to a grief barely audible.
 “We received a government telegram saying that my brother, Bill, drowned in a boating accident off the Pacific Islands,” he lamented.
 “None of us ever saw him again.”